 A transplant would take time.
 Cardiologists and cardiovascular surgeons developed a plan to stabilize Zach's condition until a heart transplant was available.
 To do this, surgeons implanted a left ventricular assist device (LVAD).
 This pump, powered by an external battery, pulls blood out of the heart's left ventricle into a mechanical pump, which then sends the blood back to the aorta for circulation.
 It helps the heart but does not take the place of this vital organ.

 For Zach, it was a temporary fix.

-"A VAD can be a bridge to transplant for many patients like Zach," says Travis Abicht, MD, surgical director of heart transplant and mechanical assist.
+"A VAD can be a bridge to transplant for many patients like Zach," his heart surgeon says.
 "For others, VAD assists a heart in healing or helps a patient's heart work better when the patient is not suitable for transplant."